All Episodes

 What are your plans?

-Because I you know what, I think you're one of the people, rare people.
+I think you're one of the people, rare people.

-You see the how Republicans are in Washington, you can say it.
+You see how Republicans are in Washington.

-I'll I say it every day.
+I say it every day.

 They're weak.

-They're they are they're a shadow of their former selves.
+They're a shadow of their former selves.

 They have no vision.

-And look at this tax bill, for example, they abandon ever being considered Reagan conservative supply side, you know, economic policies, rising tide lifts all boats, because they're afraid of being victims of class warfare, like they were afraid to use the power of the purse with health care.
+Rising tide lifts all boats because they're afraid of being victims of class warfare, like they're afraid to use the power of the purse with health care.

-Well, I think it's full of too many people who are scared of their own shadow, too many politicians who just want to please everybody, and so if they sense that there's any controversy in any vote or in any policy, they they shy away from it.
+Well, I think it's full of too many people who are scared of their own shadow, too many politicians who just want to please everybody.

-You have to do it, and you have to realize that this is a a tough game, and you have to stand on principle, not on wanting to be liked by everybody.
+You have to do it, and you have to realize that this is a tough game, and you have to stand on principle, not on wanting to be liked by everybody.

 We have an open seat next year.

-And so it's an open race for the uh for the governor's uh position in Kansas, and I'm gonna take the same staunch conservative principles.
+And so it's an open race for the governor's position in Kansas.

 Why don't you go to Washington instead?